 This summary does not address all possible tax consequences relating to an investment in our ADSs.
 In particular it does not cover the U.K. inheritance tax consequences of holding our ADSs.
 It assumes that DTC has not made an election under section 97A(1) of the Finance Act 1986.
 It assumes that we do not (and will not at any time) derive 75% or more of our qualifying asset value, directly or indirectly, from U.K. land, and that we are and remain solely resident in the U.K. for tax purposes.
+It assumes that the holder is not our officer or our employee (or of any related company of ours) and has not (and is not deemed to have) acquired the ordinary shares or ADSs by virtue of an office or employment.
+It assumes that a holder of ADSs is the beneficial owner of the underlying ordinary shares for U.K. tax purposes.
 This summary is for general information only and is not intended to be, nor should it be considered to be, legal or tax advice to any particular holder.
 Holders of our ADSs are strongly urged to consult their tax advisers in connection with the U.K. tax consequences of their investment in our ADSs.